Returning for Love

 He had to know now.

 “Yeah.”
 The light in Kathryn’s eyes dimmed.
 “Yup, she’s back.”
 Kathryn turned and pointedly started paying attention to Chloe’s speech again, which as best as Declan could tell, was wrapping up.
-His knee bounced underneath the table impatiently.
+He turned and politely stared in Chloe’s general direction as his knee bounced underneath the table impatiently.
 He couldn’t focus on anything or anyone.
 Talk faster, Chloe!

-Finally, the crowd began cheering and taking sips of their champagne and Declan took a sip of his, feeling the alcohol go straight to his head.
+Finally, the crowd began cheering and taking sips of their champagne, signaling the end of Chloe’s speech, and so Declan obediently took a sip of his, feeling the alcohol go straight to his head.
 Or maybe something else was going straight to it.

 Iris is here.
 In this barn.
 Right now.

 The DJ started up the music from the speakers and Declan took off like a shot as the shuffle of people around him began readying the barn for the dancing.
-Declan knew that Wyatt would want to string him up from the nearest tree for not helping out like he should…until he heard about Iris.
-He’d understand then.
+Declan knew that Wyatt would want to string him up from the nearest tree for not helping out like he should be with the preparations…until he heard about Iris.

 He came to a skittering stop in front of her, his heart in his throat.
 Or maybe it was just his bolo tie, cutting off all circulation.

 “Iris?” he said softly, the world around him melting away.
 It was her.
-Brilliant red hair, longer than it had been in high school, and the deepest, bluest eyes he’d ever seen.
+Brilliant red hair, longer than it was in high school, and the deepest, bluest eyes he’d ever seen.
+Just like he remembered.

 Her color was high in her cheeks as she looked up at him.
 “Hi, Declan,” she said softly.
 Her eyes were drinking him in, and he knew she was just as happy to see him as he was her.